(klik hier voor de Nederlandse versie)

 At least once a year, but twice a year is advisable.
 For obvious reasons a well tuned piano is much more fun to play compared to a piano which is severe out of tune.
 In addition, regular tuning is better for your piano as well: a piano that gets tuned twice a year will hold a longer lasting stable tuning because the difference in string tension before and after tuning is smaller.

-A pitch raise is a preliminary tuning performed prior to a regular tuning.
-It is also known as a pitch correction.
+A pitch raise (also known as pitch correction) is a preliminary tuning performed prior to a regular tuning.

 Without a pitch raise you can’t expect the piano to hold its tuning.
 A pitch raise should be considered being a rough tuning while pulling up pitch, after which a fine tuning can take place.

-To avoid a pitch raise, you have to make sure you keep the piano tuned up to pitch.
-The only way to manage this is by having it regularly tuned.
+To avoid a pitch raise, make sure you keep the piano tuned up to pitch.
+The only way to manage this is by having it regularly tuned and control the humidity of the room in which the piano is placed.
 In this way you will enhance the tone and prolong the life of your piano.

 You can measure your piano’s pitch by downloading the free Pano Tuner app for Android or IOS.